Frederick Dull was born on Jan. 29, 1819 or Oct. 5, 1818 in Somerset County, PA, the son of George and Christina (Younkin) Dull.

 He lived Ursina circa 1893.

-Afflicted with cancer, Frederick traveled to Philadelphia in December 1893 for surgery to remove the malignant mass, an event reported by the Herald which referred to him as "venerable."
+Afflicted with cancer, Frederick traveled to Philadelphia in December 1893 for surgery to remove the malignant mass.
+In reporting on this story, the Herald referred to him as "venerable."
+He returned home but could not rally.
 He died in Lower Turkeyfoot Township at the age of 77 on May 10, 1896.
-Burial was in the Jersey Church cemetery.
+Burial was in the Jersey Baptist Church cemetery.

 Peggy outlived him by three years.
 She passed on Feb.
 27, 1899 at age 76.